-A tourist new to Manhattan stopped a balding, white haired gentleman who carried a violin case, and asked, “Sir, what’s the best way to get to Carnegie Hall?
+A tourist in to Manhattan stopped a white-haired gentleman who carried a violin case, and asked, “Sir, what’s the best way to get to Carnegie Hall?

 “My son,” said world-famous violinist, Jascha Heifetz, “there is only one way to get to Carnegie Hall.
 Practice, practice, practice!”

 Why Is Practice So Important?

 “The master,” asserts an Aikido saying, “is the one who stays on the mat five minutes longer than anybody else.”

 A survey of research findings by K. Anders Ericcson and Neil Charness backs up that wisdom.